unitymakesus/rtporg/wp-content/plugins/quick-featured-images/README.txt

 * Revised sanitations for texts and URLs on the pages
 * Revised translations
 * Set activation message as dismissible
-* in PRO version: Added in 'Bulk Edit': Presets for recurring tasks managing featured images
+* in PRO version: Added in 'Set, replace, remove': Presets for recurring tasks managing featured images

 = 13.0.1 =
-Fixed in 'Bulk Edit': unnecessary HTML escaping
+Fixed in 'Set, replace, remove': unnecessary HTML escaping

 = 13.0 =
-* Added in 'Bulk Edit': action for removing database entries of featured images without existing image files
+* Added in 'Set, replace, remove': action for removing database entries of featured images without existing image files
 * Added in image column: check for existence of image file and, if not available, Delete link
 * Revised: added sanitations to (nearly) all displayed texts
 * Updated translations

 = 12.3.7 =
 * Added background color for transparent thumbnails or vector graphics on admin pages
-* Changed in 'Bulk Edit': Tiny rearrangement of explanations
+* Changed in 'Set, replace, remove': Tiny rearrangement of explanations
 * in PRO version: Added options for thumbnails of external services embedded with an URL

 = 12.3.6 =